nikhilsbhat/neuron-cloudy/README.md

 ## Documentation

 This Cloudy rely on dependency injection for the better outcome.
-As part of this one has to initialize the client and pass on the client for __creation/deletion/updation/retrieval__ of the cloud resources.
+As part of this, one has to initialize the client and pass on the client for __creation/deletion/updation/retrieval__ of the cloud resources.
 Below sample code explains them.

-initializing content for _GCP_ client
+gathering contents for _GCP_ client
 ```golang
 session := sess.CreateGcpSessionInput {
     CredPath = "path/to/credentials.json"
 }
 ```

-initializing content for _AWS_ client
+gathering contents for _AWS_ client
 ```golang
 session := sess.CreateAwsSessionInput {
     KeyId = "KEY_ID_OF_AWS"